mcclaskc/cassiniServer_Rails4/README.md

 * Install guide: http://wiki.postgresql.org/wiki/Detailed_installation_guides

 ### Installing Ruby on Rails
 * Latest Guide for installing Ruby 2 and Rails 4: http://railsapps.github.io/installing-rails.html
 * General Documentation for Rails 4: http://edgeguides.rubyonrails.org/4_0_release_notes.html

+##### General Tips
+  * Google, StackOverFlow, and the Rails documentation sites listed above are your friends.
+  * There are some fancy install packages for Windows and Mac out there.
+I have not found any that install Ruby 2 and Rails 4, which is what this application uses.

 ### Running a Local Server
 Once you have Ruby and Rails installed, navigate to the cloned directory.